SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 ## Elemental Etiquette
 You can talk to Earth, Fire, Air and Water.
 Earth is conservative and in no rush to make a decision; Fire is greedy and impulsive; Air is in a hurry and easily swayed; Water is moody depending on its form, but always hostile to you.

+## Curing Touch
+Your touch inflicts terrible pain to wounded creatures, but it also kills bacterias.
+When you touch a wounded living or water based creature with less than half its hit points, the creature is [Dazed](/2020/11/09/base-rules/) by pain for 10 minutes and automatically succeeds a save to remove the symptoms of a disease if any.

 ## The Nuanced Art of Elemental Diplomacy
-When you give an ornament to someone, you can decide to taint the gift with a secret connotation only percieved by elementals and natural phenomena.
+When you give an **Ornament** to someone, you can decide to taint the gift with a secret connotation only percieved by elemental creatures and natural phenomena.

 Choose one element or phenomena and wether that gift is offensive or pleasing to them.
-As long as the person carries your gift, it will be percieved accordingly by this element of phenomena, as interpreted by the referee.
+As long as the person carries your gift, it will be percieved accordingly by this element or phenomena, as interpreted by the referee.

-## Curing Touch

-## Messenger
+## Salt of the Earth
+You cannot take back a gift.
+You create one new **Ornament** every time you rest submerged in water.
+You and creatures creatures wearing one of your **Ornaments** gifts do not need to breathe and can take 10 minutes to meld into stone.